Court ruling on social cost of carbon upends Biden’s climate plans

 “The United States has dozens of bilateral agreements on science and technology with key foreign partners, like Germany, and holds regular discussions with countries on the science, technology, and economics of climate change and energy policy,” Mancini wrote.
 “The Preliminary Injunction threatens to curtail what materials the federal government can rely upon in preparing for such meetings and has the potential to undercut the federal government’s ability to fully engage in international dialogues and to advocate for U.S. interests in discussions of climate economics and related topics.”

-Richard Revesz, who directs the New York University School of Law’s Institute for Policy Integrity, said the Louisiana judge’s decision was “one of the most aggressive and ill-founded administrative law opinions” that he has read in recent years.
+Richard Revesz, who directs the Institute for Policy Integrity at the New York University School of Law, said the Louisiana judge’s decision was “one of the most aggressive and ill-founded administrative law opinions” that he has read in recent years.

 Revesz called it “unprecedented” for a judge to intervene so early in the rulemaking process to tell the government it cannot study a potential risk.

 “I don’t know how a court could tell a president that the executive branch cannot estimate the harm of a pollutant,” he said.
-“It’s like saying, ‘I’m sorry the executive branch cannot study whether something is a carcinogen.’”
+“It’s like saying, ‘I’m sorry, the executive branch cannot study whether something is a carcinogen.’”

 Jesse Prentice-Dunn, policy director at the Center for Western Priorities, an environmental group, said the Louisiana judge’s ruling put Interior in an impossible position when it comes to oil and gas lease sales.